How Docker Compose Actually Went for My Development Setup

 CMD ["sh", "-c", "npx prisma migrate deploy && node src/index.js"]

-Prisma runs any pending migrations before the app starts.
+Prisma runs pending migrations before the app starts.
 Works well enough.
-Though I've seen it fail when the migration itself depends on data that the seed script creates in a certain order.
+Seen it fail when migration ordering depends on seed data that gets created in a particular sequence.
 That was a fun afternoon.

-Docker Compose reads .env files natively if they're in the same directory as the compose file.
-You can also specify them per-service:
+Docker Compose reads .env files natively.
+Can also specify them per-service:

 api: